b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 ## Paying is a privilege!
 > *One of the blessings of membership in The Church of Jesus Christ of Latter-day Saints is ==the privilege of paying tithing==.
 This privilege is a double blessing.
 By paying tithing, Church members show their gratitude to God for their blessings and their resolve to trust in the Lord rather than in material things.
 They also help further the work of the Lord in the earth, blessing others of God’s children with the opportunity to learn of Him and grow in the gospel.*
 >
-> *==[[#City Creek Mall|Tithing funds are always used for the Lord’s purposes]]==—to build and maintain temples and meetinghouses, to sustain missionary work, to educate Church members, and to carry on the work of the Lord throughout the world.*
+> *==Tithing funds are always used for the Lord’s purposes==—to build and maintain temples and meetinghouses, to sustain missionary work, to educate Church members, and to carry on the work of the Lord throughout the world.*

 — _[Topics and Questions: Tithing](https://www.churchofjesuschrist.org/study/manual/gospel-topics/tithing?lang=eng&id=p2#p2)_, Overview